ajstamm/gatpkg/README.md

 # Geographic Aggregation Tool (GAT)

-The geographic aggregation tool (GAT) was developed by the New York State Department of Health (NYSDOH) Environmental Public Health Tracking (EPHT) Program with funding administered through Health Research Incorporated.
+The geographic aggregation tool (GAT) was developed by the New York State Department of Health (NYSDOH) Environmental Public Health Tracking (EPHT) Program with funding from the CDC administered through Health Research Incorporated.
+GAT is maintained by Abigail Stamm at the NYSDOH.

 GAT aggregates, or dissolves, geographic areas based on numeric values for each area, such as case or population numbers.

 To download the most recently compiled version of GAT, click [here](compiles/gatpkg_1.61.0.tar.gz?raw=TRUE).
 To download prior versions of GAT, check the [compiles](compiles) folder.